inko-lang/inko/docs/source/getting-started/cli.md

-# Using Inko
+# Using the compiler

-Inko provides the command line executable `inko`.
-This executable is used for both compiling and running Inko source code.
+Inko's compiler is available through the `inko` command.

 ## Compiling and running